SiteRelEnby/anduril2/README.md

 //#define MOMENTARY_WHEN_LOCKED_DELAY 12 //delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED

 //#define DISABLE_MOMENTARY_TURBO_FROM_LOCK

+//#define USE_BEACON_ON_CONFIG //in beacon mode, 2H to set on time - each blink is 100ms.
 ```

 # UI reference